Mevaseret Zion: Castel area

 Due to its strategic location, settlement in the area of Mevasseret Zion goes back to antiquity.
 The Romans built a fortress there, known as Castellum.
 On the ruins of this fortress, the Crusaders built a castle, Castellum Belveer, of which no trace remains.
 Belveer is mentioned in a letter from Eraclius, Patriarch of Jerusalem, dated September 1187, in which he describes the slaughter of Christians "by the sword of Mafumetus the Unbeliever and his evil worshipper Saladin" and the Arab conquest of the town, which was renamed al-Qastal.

 During the British Mandate of Palestine, the British referred to this district as "The Castle".
-The Arabs called it "al-Qastal", pronouncing the "t."
+The Palestinian Arabs called it "al-Qastal", pronouncing the "t."
 The Jews called it "HaCástel" ("the Cástel").

-In the 1948 Palestine war, battles took place here as Arabs and Jews fought for control of al-Qastal, which overlooked the main Tel Aviv-Jerusalem highway.
-Al-Qastal exchanged hands several times in the course of the fighting.
+In the 1948 Palestine war, battles took place here as Arabs and Jews fought for control of HaCástel, which overlooked the main Tel Aviv-Jerusalem highway.
+HaCástel exchanged hands several times in the course of the fighting.
 The tides turned when the Arab commander Abd al-Qadir al-Husayni was killed.
 Many of the Arabs left their positions to attend al-Husayni's funeral at the Al-Aqsa Mosque on Friday, April 9.
-That same day, al-Qastal fell to the Yishuv forces, virtually unopposed.
+That same day, HaCástel fell to the Yishuv forces, virtually unopposed.